La Fayette-class frigate: Stealth

 At the time of their commissioning, the units of the La Fayette class were the state of the art in stealth for warships.
-The shape of the hull and the superstructures is devised for the optimal reduction of the radar signature, which has been reduced by 60 percent: a 3,000-tonne La Fayette unit has the typical radar signature of a 1,200-tonne ship.
-Stealth is achieved with inclined flanks, as few vertical lines as possible, and very clean lines and superstructures: stairs and mooring equipment are internal, and prominent structures are covered by clear surfaces.
+The shape of the hull and the superstructures is devised for the optimal reduction of the radar signature.Stealth is achieved with inclined flanks, as few vertical lines as possible, and very clean lines and superstructures: stairs and mooring equipment are internal, and prominent structures are covered by clear surfaces.
 The superstructures are built using radar-absorbent synthetic materials.

 Their radar cross-section is equivalent to that of a large fishing boat, which can make camouflage among civilian ships possible; or that of a much less capable corvette, which could lead an enemy to underestimate the capabilities of the ship.
 In case of a direct attack, the small radar signature helps evade enemy missiles and fire control systems.
 The La Fayettes are also equipped with jammers that can generate false radar images, as well as decoy launchers.

 Thanks to the adoption of low-power diesel motors and a special heat dissipation system, the La Fayette ships have a low thermal signature.
 The usual funnel is replaced with a small sets of pipes, aft of the mast, which cool the exit gas before it is released.
 The ships usually operate in warm areas, which further decreases the thermal contrast with the environment.

 The magnetic signature is reduced by the presence of a demagnetisation belt.

 The acoustic signature is minimized by mounting the engines on elastomeric supports, which minimize vibration transfers to the hull, and by rubber coatings on the propellers.
 The La Fayettes are equipped with the Prairie Masker active acoustic camouflage system, which generates small bubbles from underneath the hull to confuse sonars.